Stanford Advancing Health Equity and Diversity (AHEaD)

 Young Investigator Award, International Workshop for HIV and Hepatitis Observational Databases (IWHOD) (2017)

-Molecular Epidemiology Working Group (MEG) Scholar Award Recipient, American Association for Cancer Research (AACR) (2016)
+Molecular Epidemiology Working Group (MEG) Scholar Award, American Association for Cancer Research (AACR) (2016)

 PhD, Yale University, Chronic Disease Epidemiology (2015)